oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Certificates

-There are additional specific certificate requirements when configuring Exchange Hybrid that only apply to agencies implementing a hybrid configuration as Exchange Online encrypts all traffic to the on-premises environment.
-Agencies implementing cloud only environments that do not leverage an on-premises Exchange Server do not need require these configurations.
+There are additional specific certificate requirements when configuring Exchange Hybrid that only apply to organisations implementing a hybrid configuration as Exchange Online encrypts all traffic to the on-premises environment.
+Organisations implementing cloud only environments that do not leverage an on-premises Exchange Server do not need require these configurations.

 The following certificates are associated with an Exchange Hybrid deployment: